Updated

 Worth it if… you’re already on GitHub, you want reliable inline completions and PR reviews across multiple IDEs, and you don’t want to abandon your existing editor.
 At $10/month, Copilot Pro is hard to argue with for the value delivered.

 Skip it if… you’re doing complex, multi-file agentic work on a daily basis.
 In that case, Cursor’s $20/month delivers materially better results for that specific use case.
-The premium request metering on Copilot Pro also means heavy AI users will hit limits faster than expected.
+The new AI Credits metering on Copilot Pro also means heavy AI users can exhaust their monthly allowance — and end up buying on-demand usage — faster than expected.

 The honest take: GitHub Copilot is the most widely deployed, most battle-tested AI coding assistant available.
 It’s not the most powerful tool for agentic multi-file editing — Cursor holds that crown.
 But for the majority of developers who want AI-powered completions, contextual chat, and GitHub-native PR reviews without changing their entire workflow, it’s still the best value in the market.